Code |

 Teaching Methodologies and Assessment Criteria |

-The Curricular Unit will be developed through expository sessions, discussion of texts and debates in groups under the responsibility of the master's students.
-Each exhibition session will always be followed by a moment of reflection and analysis of documents or texts illustrating the theme or content covered.
-The assessment will be made on a continuous basis, leading the Master's students to actively participate in the Curricular Unit sessions, either in the form of a group or an individual critical work.
-For each theme, the participation of working groups and the presentation of their research to the class are foreseen.
+The course will be developed through lectures, text discussions, and group debates led by the master's students.
+Each lecture will be followed by a moment of reflection and analysis of documents or texts illustrating the theme or content covered.
+Assessment will be continuous, encouraging students to participate actively in the sessions of the Course Unit, either in groups or through individual critical work.
+For each theme, working groups will participate and present their research to the class.
+Use of AI: permitted only as a research tool.

 |